Business of the Month: Moustache, 90 Bedford Street

-There are (technically) three exceptions, but these actually prove the rule: the mozzarella, which comes from a Bensonhurst family-owned business and is made with milk from the family farm; the ice cream — pistachio and (hard to find) mastiha; and the baklava, which, like the ice cream, comes from Gaziantep, Turkey, a city world renowned for its pistachios and baklava, and reputed to be the birthplace of the latter.
+There are three exceptions, but but of a high quality of their own: the mozzarella, which comes from a Bensonhurst family-owned business and is made with milk from the family farm; the ice cream — pistachio and (hard to find) mastiha; and the baklava, which, like the ice cream, comes from Gaziantep, Turkey, a city world renowned for its pistachios and baklava, and reputed to be the birthplace of the latter.

 Unsurprisingly, given the quality and uniqueness of the food, the restaurant quickly became a hit.
 So much so that Salam opened two other restaurants in the East Village a few years later — a second Moustache, and Mamlouk, a multi-course prix-fixe restaurant in a wonderfully cozy environment.
 Both lasted well over a decade before being claimed by rent increases.
 They are both sadly missed, and we hope, not for long.

 Fortunately, the Greenwich Village Moustache is still with us, despite the challenges it and all restaurants have endured over the past couple of years.
 Salam describes the beginning of the pandemic as a financial storm, from which Moustache was only saved by improvisation, outdoor dining, and creditors’ flexibility.
 Even today, however, difficulties persist.
 Staffing continues to be a struggle and, most recently, a two year lease renewal negotiation with the landlord led only to an agreement to vacate by the end of the year.
 Lucky for us, then, that Salam remains as committed to the neighborhood as he ever was.